rcanaan/vc-justice/README.md

 ## Live Demo
 No need to download the code!
 You can watch it online as it is deployed on Vercel:

+##Bonus Features
+- Allowing the user to activate the camera during the meeting
+- expanding full-size screen
+- Updating number of participants on the SideBar
+- Adjustable VideoGrid (component) for multiple participants

 https://vc-ministry-of-justice.vercel.app/